Virtual memory: History

-Before virtual memory could be implemented in mainstream operating systems, many problems had to be addressed.
-Dynamic address translation required expensive and difficult-to-build specialized hardware; initial implementations slowed down access to memory slightly.
-There were worries that new system-wide algorithms utilizing secondary storage would be less effective than previously used application-specific algorithms.
-By 1969, the debate over virtual memory for commercial computers was over; an IBM research team led by David Sayre showed that their virtual memory overlay system consistently worked better than the best manually controlled systems.
-Throughout the 1970s, the IBM 370 series running their virtual-storage based operating systems provided a means for business users to migrate multiple older systems into fewer, more powerful, mainframes that had improved price/performance.
+Throughout the 1970s, the IBM System/370 series running their virtual-storage based operating systems provided a means for business users to migrate multiple older systems into fewer, more powerful, mainframes that had improved price/performance.
 The first minicomputer to introduce virtual memory was the Norwegian NORD-1; during the 1970s, other minicomputers implemented virtual memory, notably VAX models running VMS.

 Virtual memory was introduced to the x86 architecture with the protected mode of the Intel 80286 processor, but its segment swapping technique scaled poorly to larger segment sizes.
 The Intel 80386 introduced paging support underneath the existing segmentation layer, enabling the page fault exception to chain with other exceptions without double fault.
 However, loading segment descriptors was an expensive operation, causing operating system designers to rely strictly on paging rather than a combination of paging and segmentation.

 Paged virtual memory

 Nearly all current implementations of virtual memory divide a virtual address space into pages, blocks of contiguous virtual memory addresses.
 Pages on contemporary systems are usually at least 4 kilobytes in size; systems with large virtual address ranges or amounts of real memory generally use larger page sizes.